DHRUV5262/2D-Game-Alienware-Project/README.md

 Description:

-Alienware is a Metroidvania 2D game made on unity with providing adventures experecne to players with some shooting mechanics killing enemy , dodging obstiles and so on.
+Alienware is a Metroidvania 2D game made on unity which is themed on some alien planet shooting enemimes with providing adventures experience to players with some shooting mechanics killing enemy , dodging obstiles and so on.

 Installation: